fweiss/spider/README.md

 > See notes in [NVME](NVME.md) for reason Ubuntu Server 21.10 was chosen.

-After the image is written and verfied, make sure to enable ssh.

-> On Mac, run ``touch /Volumes/system-boot/ssh``

 ## Setup Ansible playbook parameters
 Install Ansible, etc.
 - find the RPI IP address from DHCP